 Metal failure results from a combination of mechanical and environmental factors.
-Even the most well-designed products are subject to material limitations, and metallic parts stressed by operating conditions are always at risk for breaking down.
-It is the challenge of engineers to design safe components for vehicles, aircraft, and other critical systems, while surface enhancements like laser peening protect against the metal failure types described below.
+Applied stress, material flaws, and operating conditions all contribute to metal cracking and component degradation.
+It is the challenge of engineers to design robust components and efficient systems that meet operational demands for safety and performance.
+When material limitations undermine critical components, surface enhancements like laser peening provide enhanced protection against metal cracking and fatigue.

 Foreign Object Damage (FOD)